Contact Us Today (424) 372-3112

 California Vehicle Code 20002 VC describes a misdemeanor crime of hit and run as:

-Vehicle Code 2002 describes primary responsibilities of drivers who are involved in an accident causing property damage:
+Vehicle Code 2002 describes the primary responsibilities of drivers who are involved in an accident causing property damage:

 • You must immediately stop your car

-You don't have to be the owner of the vehicle you were driving and you can still be arrested for hit and run even in cases where you were not responsible for the accident.
+You don't have to be the owner of the vehicle you were driving, and you can still be arrested for hit and run, even in cases where you were not responsible for the accident.
 As stated, if you struck a parked car or other property causing damage – and you are unable to find the owner – you have to leave a note and notify the police about the accident. of the accident.

 In other words, if you are involved in an accident causing any type of damage, you have to stop and exchange information with the other parties involved.
 This means you have to stop and exchange personal information when: